andrasq/node-klog/README.md

 - rely on just write and fflush, deprecase sync (local journal is implementation detail; fflush to remote)
 - update readme for the above
 - add journaling to the client side
+- SIGTERM handler to shut down cleanly: close inbound sockets, wait for current writes to complete